Vanilagy/Marbleland/docs/api.md

 # Authentication
 Some API calls require the user to be authenticated to perform them.

-Authentication works by setting the `Authorization` header with a value of `"Bearer <your-token>"`, so for example `"Bearer JBajPPAt+w/2tshyPSWNskWs054Zl2tFuPIzmcq7+WI="`.
+Authentication works by setting the `Authorization` header with a value of `Bearer <your-token>`, so for example `Bearer JBajPPAt+w/2tshyPSWNskWs054Zl2tFuPIzmcq7+WI=`.
 A token can be acquired through sign-in and sign-up.

 # API endpoints
 ## Level